niekveldhuis/compass/2_4_Data_Acquisition_ETCSL/2_4_Data_Acquisition_ETCSL.md

 				word			getword()
 ```

-The main process calls the function `parsetext()` which calls the pre-processing functions discussed in section 2.4.3.
+The main process calls the function `parsetext()` which calls the pre-processing functions discussed in section 2.4.3 and 2.4.4.
 It then calls `getversion()`, which calls `getsection()`, which calls `getline()`, which, finally, calls `getword()`.
 Along the way a dictionary, `meta_d` collects information about text IDs, text names, version names, and line numbers.
 The function `getline()` adds a line reference number (`line_ref`), an integer, in order to be able to put  lines and gaps in their correct sequence (`line_no` is a string and will put line "11" before line "3").
 The function `getword()` at the lowest level of this hierarchy, will create a dictionary for each word.
-This dictionary contains all the information about line number, section, version name, text name, etc. plus the lemmatization data of the single word.
+This dictionary contains all the information about line number, section, version name, text name, etc. plus the lemmatization data of the individual word.

 Thus the word `šeŋ₆-ŋa₂` in the file `c.1.2.2.xml` ([Enlil and Sud](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.2.2&display=Crit&charenc=gcirc#)), in Version A, section A line 115, looks as follows in XML: